-The author lives nearby Antipolo City.
-She was amazed by how beautiful the place is.
+The author lives near Antipolo City.
+She was amazed by how beautiful the place is!

-The city is popular for being a pilgrimage site.
-It is considered the "Pilgrimage Capital of the Philippines."
-It can be found on the slopes of the Sierra Madre Mountain Range.
-Antipolo City is an ideal place to visit as it has a lot of beautiful sites and scenery.
+The city is popular for being a pilgrimage site and is considered the "Pilgrimage Capital of the Philippines."
+Located on the slopes of the Sierra Madre Mountain Range, Antipolo City is an ideal place to visit as it has a lot of beautiful sites and scenery.

 Most Visited Places in Antipolo City

 - Antipolo Cathedral

 - Pinto Art Museum

 1. Antipolo Cathedral

 Antipolo Cathedral—also known as "Our Lady of Peace and Good Voyage"—is a catholic pilgrimage site with a 17th-century statue of the Virgin Mary that attracts thousands of tourists each year.
 Catholicism in the Cathedral Shrine begins in May where the image of the Virgin Mary is dedicated to her.
 On the evening of Mayday, many devotees in metro Manila perform the Alay Lakad (Walk Offering) where they spend the night traveling on foot to the shrine.